quasarframework/quasar/docs/src/pages/vue-components/select.md

 ## Filtering and autocomplete

+### Understanding the difference

+The intended difference between a filtering QSelect and an autocomplete QSelect is offering the user a set of options from an external source to select from based on the input value they enter (Autocomplete), instead of a set of options already gotten/ available to the user and simply filtered upon (Filter).

+From a technical standpoint for autocomplete, the v-model of QSelect is broken up into :value and @input-value so that a method can be triggered by the user's input.
+That method is then used to "gather" the options for the selection.
+In essence, the two types are the same, just that the autocomplete is working on a set of unknown options at first (and usually pulled from the server).
+You'd need to call your server for the options to select from, because the available options would be way too many to load as a set of selection options.
+In most cases, this is in the many 100s.

+A use case for the autocomplete would be, for instance, when you need to connect a form input to a larger list of data, like from your  collection/ table of users.
+There is no way you could load 1000s of users as an options data set, so you'd offer an autocomplete.

 ### Native attributes with `use-input`

 All the attributes set on QSelect that are not in the list of props in the API will be passed to the native input field used (please check `use-input` prop description first to understand what it does) for filtering / autocomplete / adding new value.
 Some examples: autocomplete, placeholder.